TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 `AvroError` would play the role of `Error` for the `AvroConfig` module specifically.

 But how would this extend to multiple modules with their own error type?
 Would I have to add a parameter to each type (ie `AvroError a`) and chain them together like a type-level list?
 That sounds tedious and error-prone!
-Besides, what does specifying each error type in the type variable really get us?
+Besides, what do we gain from specifying each error type in the type variable?

 ### Existential Types